What are the Different Types of Patents?

 Utility Patents

 Utility patents are the most common type of patent and are granted for new and useful processes, machines, manufactures, or compositions of matter.
 This could include anything from software inventions to new chemicals.
 Typically, utility patents protect the way an article is used and works.
-Utility patents are incredibly beneficial as they prevent others from making, using, or selling the patented invention for a period of 20 years from the date of patent application filing, subject to the payment of maintenance fees.

 Applying for a utility patent involves a thorough examination process at the patent office.
 An applicant must adequately describe the invention in writing and drawings and define the uniqueness of the invention.
 It’s also crucial to understand that the invention must be non-obvious, not just merely an improvement of an existing product or process.

+In essence, a utility patent gives the exclusive right to the inventor(s) and owner(s) of the patent to make, use, sell, and import their functional invention into the United States.
 There are a lot of rules regarding whether an invention is eligible for utility patent protection.
 And, that’s why I wrote a long-form article dedicated to patent eligibility.
 Here are the main types of inventions that ARE eligible:

 • Machines/Devices